JuliaSymbolics/SymbolicIntegration.jl/GSoCfinalReport_MattiaMichelettaMerlin.md

 # What's left to do
 The problems holding back the most number of expressions to be integrated are:
 - **rules not translated**: As described above translating rules is not that fast, while it can be automated in some parts, the translation of the utlility functions cannot be automated and in general one has to test if rules get applied correctly.
-I didn't manage to translate all the 6k+ rules and there are still some left TODO
+The rules not yet translated are the ones involving mainly tirgonometric functions, hyperbolic functions and specia functions.
+For a general introduction on how to translate rue, there is the [Contributing](https://github.com/Bumblebee00/SymbolicIntegration.jl?tab=readme-ov-file#contributing) section of the readme.
 - **@rule macro**: While I improved it, there are still some problems in the rule macro.
 The two biggest are:
 - - **neim problem**: a rule like `(~a + ~b*~x)^(~m)*(~c + ~d*~x)^(~n)` doesnt match the expression `(1+2x)^2/(3+4x)^2` with `~n=-2`.
 For more info you can read [the issue](https://github.com/JuliaSymbolics/SymbolicUtils.jl/issues/777) or see this [WIP pr](https://github.com/JuliaSymbolics/SymbolicUtils.jl/pull/778) in wich i try to implement a solution.
 - - **oooomm problem**: a rule can match an expression in more than one way, but, for how rules are implemented currently, only one is returned and it might be the wrong one.
 For more detail read [the issue](https://github.com/JuliaSymbolics/SymbolicUtils.jl/issues/776) and see this [WIP pr](https://github.com/JuliaSymbolics/SymbolicUtils.jl/pull/772) in wich i try to implement a solution.